 - IRS provided financials

 - Currently listed as an IRS exempt organization

 - National Headquarters or parent organization

 Example of two word phrase matching – phrases “painted dogs” and “dogs conservation”.

 Example of long tailed search term, majority of words matched, except "gerbils".

 Match Keywords To An Organization's Name

-Match Keywords To An Organization's Programs
+Match Keywords To An Organization's Mission and Programs